Looking for Alcatraz tickets? Alcatraz Tour Packages are available on this website and GuideYou.com.

 The value of one adult Alcatraz ferry ticket with cell-house audio tour is $30 when purchased through Alcatraz Cruises.
 There is no discount Alcatraz coupon available for the ferry/walking tour ticket.
 Alcatraz tour packages are available from third party reseller sites like GuideYou.com.
 When selling Alcatraz tickets, resellers MUST package Alcatraz tickets with another tour and state the value of the Alcatraz portion as $30.

-Be aware that to reach the cellhouse visitors must walk up a steep hill.
+It is a steep hill to reach the cellhouse.
 The distance from the dock to the cellhouse is approximately 1/4 mile and equivalent to a 13-story climb.
 Visitors unable to make this climb may take advantage of an hourly electric shuttle.

 A self-guide brochure of Alcatraz Island (printed in English, Spanish, Italian, Spanish, German or Japanese) is available at the dock for a small fee.